anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 ## Subjectivity
 These rules, regulations, articles, and Bylaws may not be suspended, set aside, or added to under any circumstances, regardless of the will of the Managers.
 This provision nullifies the “If both managers agree” concept.

+## Member Franchises (Teams) and Management

+A Member Franchise consists of:

+1. A league-approved team identity;
+1. A designated Manager authorized to act on its behalf;
+1. A roster of eligible and capable players;

+All references to “Teams” within this document shall be deemed synonymous with “Member Franchises.”

+### Recognition
+1. A Member Franchise shall be recognized by the league upon acceptance by the League and payment of all required fees.
+1. Recognition grants the Member Franchise the right to participate in league activities, subject to compliance with this document.
+1. Membership does not confer ownership rights beyond league participation.

+### Team Identity
+1. Each Member Franchise shall operate under a single league-approved team name.
+1. Team names must be unique within the league.
+1. The league reserves the right to reject, revoke, or require modification of any team name for any reason, including but not limited to offensiveness, duplication, or reputational concerns.

+###  Admission of New Member Franchises
+The Commissioner shall review applications for new Member Franchises for compliance with Franchise Standards.

+1. Upon acceptable review, the Commissioner shall present the proposed Member Franchise to the League membership for consideration.
+1. Proposed Member Franchises may present a positive case for inclusion.
+1. Acceptance shall require a simple majority vote of the Board.

+### Manager Designation and Authority
+1. Each Member Franchise shall designate one individual as its Manager.
+1. The Manager shall be the **sole authorized representative** of the Member Franchise for all league matters unless otherwise approved by the Commissioner.
+1. The Manager shall be responsible for:
+   1. Communication with the league;
+   1. Submission of rosters and player information;
+   1. Payment or coordination of all required fees;
+   1. Ensuring compliance with league rules by players and associated individuals.
+1. All actions taken by the Manager shall be deemed actions of the Member Franchise.
+1. The Member Franchise shall remain responsible for all obligations and penalties regardless of internal team disputes or player actions.
+1. Each Member Franchise may designate an Assistant Manager.

+### Manager Changes
+1. A Member Franchise may change its Manager by providing notice to the Commissioner.
+1. Manager changes shall not relieve the Member Franchise of any existing obligations, penalties, or disciplinary actions.

+## Players
+A Player is an individual listed on the official roster of a Member Franchise.

+Player status is contingent upon:

+1. Compliance with roster and eligibility requirements;
+1. Payment of any applicable fees to their Manager or the League;
+1. Adherence to all League rules, policies, and codes of conduct.

+A Player participates in League activities solely through association with a Member Franchise and possesses no independent membership rights.

+### Appointed League Roles
+The Commissioner may appoint individuals to operational roles as necessary to support League administration, subject to Board oversight.

+Appointed roles may include, but are not limited to, the following:
+   1. Umpire Assigner;
+   1. Webmaster;
+   1. Social Media or Communications Coordinator;
+   1. Other roles deemed necessary by the Commissioner.

+The Commissioner shall define the duties, scope, and term of each appointed role.

+No appointed role shall possess independent authority to interpret rules, impose discipline, levy fees or fines, or bind the League, unless such authority is expressly granted by this document or by vote of the League.

 ## Budget
 A budget for the next fiscal year shall be prepared by the Commissioner for presentation and approval of the Board.
 The budget shall consists the annual Member dues, other income, and expected expenditures for the operating year.
 The board shall present the approved budget for information to league Members.